signifyd/magento2/README.md

 ALTER TABLE sales_order_grid ADD COLUMN signifyd_code VARCHAR(255) NOT NULL DEFAULT '';
 ```

-After running the script may be necessary run bellow command on terminal in order to update caches.
+After running the script may be necessary run the command below in terminal in order to update caches.

 ```bash
 bin/magento setup:upgrade